Van life: Why a cast iron pot has a place in your road trips

 Let's be honest: it won't suit all profiles.

-• get closer to nature
+• to get closer to nature

-• cook outdoors whenever possible
+• to cook outdoors whenever possible

-• make varied and generous meals
+• to make varied and generous meals

-• be self-sufficient
+• to be self-sufficient

 It will be less suitable if your absolute priority is: